 Featured engineering professors at Regis:

 Dr. Richard L. BlumenthalDr.
 Richard L. Blumenthal-a professor and program coordinator for the College of Computer & Information Sciences-earned his PhD in computer science from the University of Colorado, Boulder, and his MS from Rutgers University.
 Before joining Regis in 2002, Dr. Blumenthal garnered significant professional experience.
 He was the principal software engineer for Creekpath Systems and the senior software engineer for Athene Software.
 He's a senior member of the Association of Computer Machinery(ACM) and has been published in the Journal of Information Technology Impact and the International Journal of Artificial Intelligence Education, among others.

 Professor Pamela Smallwood earned her MS in computer science from Arizona State University before joining Regis University in 2000.
 She has worked for Park College, the University of Dayton Research Institute, and the U.S. Air Force, as well as with the Consortium for Computing Sciences in Colleges (CCSC).
 She's currently a reviewer and co-editor of the Journal of Computing Sciences in Colleges.
 Finally, Professor Smallwood has received two teaching accolades at Regis University: a 2004 Special Recognition Award and a 2000 Faculty Award for Excellence in Teaching.

-Finally, there are some online bachelor’s degrees which are integrally related to engineering, such as EKU’s program below, which provides an interdisciplinary approach with elements from civil and environmental engineering.
+Finally, there are some online bachelor's degrees that are integrally related to engineering, such as EKU's program below, which provides an interdisciplinary approach with elements from civil and environmental engineering.